|

 twice per day, at 3:34 am and again at 8:34 pm.
 On the

-offsite server invoke the crontab program with the edit (-e )
+offsite server invoke the crontab program with the edit (-e)

-[offsite]:$ crontab -e
+option. [offsite]:$ crontab -e

 The crontab invokes the default editor, as specified